6. Binary Search

 - Capacity to ship packages within days (f' this one)

-function, where you will propose some item in the search space, like an index or other value, and then quickly check if that value works
+Most of these solutions will involve a check() function, where you will propose some item in the search space, like an index or other value, and then quickly check if that value works

-funciton itself runs in time so it seems slow, but ultimately it's still fast compared to other routes
+For the capacity to ship packages problem, the check() function revolves around checking if the weight capacity can cover the shipping requirements - the check() funciton itself runs in time so it seems slow, but ultimately it's still fast compared to other routes

-The reason this is "fast" is that in time we can propose capacity values, and then for each of them it takes time to check so the overall solution is .
+The reason this is "fast" is that in time you can propose capacity values, and then for each of them it takes time to check so the overall solution is .
 This is faster than iterating from 1 to 2 to 3... capacity which would result in

 Typical Patterns And Pitfalls

-The main questions to ask yourself:
+The main questions to ask:

 - What is the search space?

-- What does check(mid) mean?
+- What does

-- What is the goal (min valid, max valid, exact match)?
+check(mid)mean? - What is the goal (min valid, max valid, exact match)?

-- This will alter what we return
+- This will alter the return

 - This will alter our